 Selection criteria outline the qualifications, experience, skills, knowledge and attributes required to fulfil a role.
 They usually comprise essential and desirable criteria.
-At a minimum, the essential criteria must be addressed in a statement (not just your curriculum vitae).
-It is preferable that you also address the desirable criteria as this provides managers with additional information about your suitability and can make you more competitive for a role.
+Please read the job advertisement for any specific information about which criteria you need to address.

-The selection criteria can be found in Section 5 on the last page of the job description form.
+The selection criteria can be found in the Job Description Form attached to the advert.